Mill the Fronts

 3) Calculate the fence position by adding your drawer front's intended overlap (if any) and the thickness of your drawer side.
 Position your router table fence that distance back from the upper cutting edge of the bit.

-4) To prevent tearout while milling the fronts, attach a backer board to your miter gauge so that the backer board just touches the auxiliary fence face, as shown above.
+4) To prevent tearout while milling the fronts, attach a backer board to your miter gauge so that the backer board just touches the auxiliary fence face, as shown in drawing above.